zabokaa/FeminismQuiz/README.md

 For indicating the correct and incorrect answer of each questions I use green and red because the colors are self-explanatory in this context.
 I chose a pastel colour in each case because it is easier to integrate into the colour palette of the page.

+### Typography

+I did research about feminist typography and picked two fonts out of those suggestions.
+The font used for the headline is reminiscent of historical typefaces and therefore fits well for a quiz on the history of feminist achievements in Germany.

 ## Testing

 ### Manual